Essential dimension via prismatic cohomology: Essential dimension and characteristic classes

 \end{prop} \begin{proof} Let $k_C$ be the residue field of $C.$ We may replace $X$ by its base change to $W(k_C),$ and assume that $C$ and $K$ have the same residue field.
 Denote by $\widehat X$ and $\widehat D$ the formal completions of $X$ and $D.$ Let $Z$ be the closure of $X_C - W$ in $X_{\O_C},$ and let $\widehat W \subset \widehat X$ be the formal open subscheme, which is the complement of $Z\otimes k$ in $\widehat X.$ Note that we have $\widehat W_C \subset W^{\ad}.$ Thus we have a commutative diagram of natural maps

-Where the isomorphism on the left is given by Lemma \ref{etalecomparison}.
+where the isomorphism on the left is given by Lemma \ref{etalecomparison}.
 By Propositions \ref{prop:keyrestrict}, \ref{prop:keyrestrict2} and Corollary \ref{cor:keyrestrict}, we have the inequalities claimed in the proposition, but for the dimension of the images of $H^i_{\et}(\widehat X_{D,C}, \mathbb F_p)$ and $\wedge^i H^1_{\et}(\widehat X_{D,C}, \mathbb F_p)$ in $H^i_{\et}(\widehat W_C, \mathbb F_p).$ The proposition now follows from the commutative diagram above, as well as Lemma \ref{etalecomparison}. \end{proof}

-\begin{para} The previous results apply for schemes that are smooth over $\O_K.$ We now want to reformulate these results to show that they hold for any algebraically closed field, for almost all $p.$ Thus we now assume that $C$ is algebraically closed, but we no longer assume it is equipped with a complete $p$-adic valuation.
+\begin{para} The previous results apply for schemes that are smooth over $\O_K.$ We now want to reformulate these results to show that they hold for any algebraically closed field of characteristic 0, for $p\gg 0.$ Thus we now assume that $C$ is algebraically closed of characteristic 0, but we no longer assume it is equipped with a complete $p$-adic valuation.

 Let $Y$ be a proper, smooth scheme over $C,$ and $D \subset Y$ a normal crossings divisor.
-We say that $(Y,D)$ has {\it good reduction at $p$} if there exists a $p$-adic valuation on $C$ (which we do not assume complete), with ring of integers $\O_C,$ and $Y$ extends to a smooth proper $\O_C$-scheme $Y^\circ$ with a relative normal crossings divisor $D^\circ \subset Y^\circ$ over $\O_C,$ extending $D.$ We say that $(Y,D)$ has {\it unramified good reduction at $p$} if in addition $(Y^{\circ}, D^{\circ})$ can be chosen so that it descends to an absolutely unramified discrete valuation ring (with respect to the given valuation) $\O \subset \O_C.$ \end{para}
+We say that $(Y,D)$ has {\it good reduction at $p$} if there exists a $p$-adic valuation on $C$ (which we do not assume complete), with ring of integers $\O_C,$ and $Y$ extends to a smooth proper $\O_C$-scheme $Y^\circ$ with a relative normal crossings divisor $D^\circ \subset Y^\circ$ over $\O_C,$ extending $D.$ We say that $(Y,D)$ has {\it unramified good reduction at $p$} if in addition $(Y^{\circ}, D^{\circ})$ can be chosen so that it descends to an absolutely unramified discrete valuation ring (with respect to the given valuation) $\O \subset \O_C.$